 Bring pears, cinnamon, ginger, vanilla and optional herbs to a boil in 4 cups of water (or a little more water if needed, use enough water to cover the pears).
 Reduce heat and simmer on medium low, covered, for about 30 minutes.

-Serve dessert in individual bowls.
+Serve in individual bowls.
 Each serving should have slices of pear and the cooking liquid served warm or cool.
 (Before serving, discard the cinnamon, ginger and vanilla.
 The optional herbs can be separated out as well, but some people enjoy eating them, especially the goji berries- just be careful not to burn your tongue because the goji berries can get very hot!).)

 Add honey to sweeten to taste.
 Add a squeeze of fresh lemon to taste.